thegetty/terracottas/source/views/discussion/discussion-a.md

 A in the Getty group.[^19]

-Sirens were portrayed in the Archaic period with birds’ bodies and women’s heads; such was the case in Corinthian vase-painting, where they were a recurring motif in animal friezes.
-In Attic vase-painting, by contrast, they were portrayed as protagonists of the Homeric narrative, or else as musicians, as witnesses of heroic deeds, or in scenes of funerary mourning and lamentation.
-Beginning in the Classical period, they underwent a progressive and radical humanization, as did other mythological figures such as the Gorgon.
-Over the course of the fourth century <span class="smcaps">BC</span>, in fact, the Sirens would gradually take on a female appearance in the entire upper half of the body, as is documented with crude realism in the above-mentioned funerary stelae and, in the context of Magna Graecia, in images painted on South Italian vases and in the coroplastic art.[^20] In the previously mentioned Exedra of the Philosophers in the Serapeion of Saqqara, alongside figures of poets and intellectuals, there was also a pair of standing Sirens, each with bird claws and a humanized bust, wearing melancholy expressions, their heads tilted to one side, and small kitharas in their arms.[^21]
+Sirens were portrayed in the Archaic period with birds’ bodies and women’s heads; such was the case in Corinthian vase painting, where they were a recurring motif in animal friezes.
+In Attic vase painting, by contrast, they were portrayed as protagonists of the Homeric narrative, or else as musicians, as witnesses of heroic deeds, or in scenes of funerary mourning and lamentation.
+Beginning in the Classical period, they underwent a progressive and radical humanization, as did other mythological figures such as the gorgon.
+Over the course of the fourth century <span class="smcaps">BC</span>, in fact, the sirens would gradually take on a female appearance in the entire upper half of the body, as is documented with crude realism in the above-mentioned funerary stelae and, in the context of Magna Graecia, in images painted on South Italian vases and in the coroplastic art.[^20] In the previously mentioned Exedra of the Philosophers in the Serapeion of Saqqara, alongside figures of poets and intellectuals, there was also a pair of standing sirens, each with bird claws and a humanized bust, wearing melancholy expressions, their heads tilted to one side, and small kitharas in their arms.[^21]

-Thus the Sirens are, in general terms, figures that foreshadow death and accompany the dead into the Underworld.
-Their role as psychopomp was already suggested in the Archaic period by *askoi* (wine vessels) in the form of Sirens, used primarily for funerary purposes.[^22] In order to reconstruct the function of the Sirens within the Getty group, however, a more precise interpretation of their iconography and possible semantic values must be sought.
+Thus the sirens are, in general terms, figures that foreshadow death and accompany the dead into the Underworld.
+Their role as psychopomps was already suggested in the Archaic period by *askoi* (wine vessels) in the form of sirens, used primarily for funerary purposes.[^22] In order to reconstruct the function of the sirens within the Getty group, however, a more precise interpretation of their iconography and possible semantic values must be sought.

-One of the primary activities of Sirens, attested by both the pose of Siren B and a copious literary tradition, is singing in an insidiously seductive manner.
+One of the primary activities of sirens, attested by both the pose of Siren B and a copious literary tradition, is singing in an insidiously seductive manner.
 Their singing could prove fatal to those caught unawares, those who tended to follow their instincts and the allure of the senses.
-As mentioned above, the Sirens’ song in the Homeric tradition is linked to an ambiguous persuasive power; they are liminal creatures between the past and the future, between earth and the gates of Hades, set in a flowering meadow scattered with human bones.
+As mentioned above, the sirens’ song in the Homeric tradition is linked to an ambiguous persuasive power; they are liminal creatures between the past and the future, between Earth and the gates of Hades, set in a flowering meadow scattered with human bones.
 They promise a broad body of knowledge but a deceptive one, as men are lured toward another world that coincides with death.
 In this context, only a